An Exponential Lower Bound on the Complexity of Regularization Paths: Introduction

-Algorithms to compute the entire solution path for parameterized quadratic programs~(\ref{eq:pQP}) are known in the optimization community, see e.g. \citet{Bank:1983p12455,Ritter:1984p5860}; \citet[Chapter 5]{Murty:1988p6902} and \citet{Gartner:2009p9735}.
-In machine learning, a solution path algorithm for the special case of the $C$-SVM has been proposed by \citet{Hastie:2004p3702}. \citet{Efron:2004p6842} gave such an algorithm for the LASSO, and later \citet{Loosli:2007p27} and \citet{GyeminLee:2007p4671} proposed solution path algorithms for $\nu$-SVM and one-class SVM respectively. \citep{Lee:2006p12452} do the same for multi-class SVMs, and \citep{Wang:2006p7362} for the Laplacian SVM.
-Also for the case of cost asymmetric SVMs (where each point class has a separate regularization parameter), \citet{Bach:2006p8823} has computed the solution path by the same methods.
-Support vector regression (SVR) is interesting as its underlying quadratic program depends on two parameters, a regularization parameter (for which the solution path was tracked by \citet{Gunter:2005p7622,Wang:2006p7363,Loosli:2007p27}) and a tube-width parameter (for which \citet{Wang:2008p7368} obtained a solution path algorithm).
+In machine learning, a solution path algorithm for the special case of the $C$-SVM has been proposed by \cite{Hastie:2004uj}. \cite{Efron:2004tz} gave such an algorithm for the Lasso, and later \cite{Loosli:2007wf} and~\cite{GyeminLee:2007ha} proposed solution path algorithms for $\nu$-SVM and one-class SVM respectively. \cite{Lee:2006vw} do the same for multi-class SVMs, and \cite{Wang:2006cx} for the Laplacian SVM.
+Also for the case of cost asymmetric SVMs (where each point class has a separate regularization parameter), \cite{Bach:2006uv} have computed the solution path by the same methods.
+Support vector regression (SVR) is interesting as its underlying quadratic program depends on two parameters, a regularization parameter (for which the solution path was tracked by \cite{Gunter:2005tk,Wang:2006tn,Loosli:2007wf}) and a tube-width parameter (for which \cite{Wang:2008tj} obtained a solution path algorithm).

-However, the above mentioned specialized methods have the disadvantages that they are very specific to each individual problem, and they require the principal minors of the matrix $Q$ to be invertible, which is not always realistic.
-Later \citet{Wu:2008p10118} again pointed out the context of the SVM path problem as being a parametric quadratic programming problem, for which generic optimization algorithms already exist.
-Those generic methods such as \citet{Ritter:1984p5860,Murty:1988p6902} and \citet{Gartner:2009p9735} are applicable to the whole variety of above mentioned applications of the form~(\ref{eq:pQP}), and also, they are valid for arbitrary positive semi-definite $Q$.
+However, the above mentioned specialized methods have the disadvantages that they are very specific to each individual problem, and they usually require the principal minors of the matrix $Q$ to be invertible, which is not always realistic when dealing with large numerical data~\cite[Section 5.2]{Hastie:2004uj}.
+Later \cite{Wu:2008tu} again pointed out that the SVM path problem is indeed only a specific instance of our general parametric quadratic programming problem~(\ref{eq:pQP}), for which generic path optimization algorithms already exist, see e.g. \cite{Ritter:1984wz,Murty:1988wc} and \cite{Gartner:2009vv}.
+Also, these methods are valid for arbitrary positive semi-definite matrices $Q$.
+The issue of non-invertible sub-matrices was also addressed in \cite{Gartner:2009vv,Ong:2010fu}.

+More recently, \cite{Giesen:2010fx,Jaggi:2011ux,Giesen:2012uk} have proposed to study \emph{approximate} solution paths (with some continuous guarantee, e.g. on the duality gap) instead of the \emph{exact} solution paths of such optimization problems.